-- To study the microbiology, biochemistry and engineering in an integrated fashion with the goal of using microorganisms and cell and tissue cultures to manufacture useful products. - Acquainting with the major products of traditional biotechnology industry of food and flavor ingredients, industrial alcohol, antibiotics and citric acid. - Impart an overview of relevance use of microbial biofertilisers and biopesticides.
+- To study microbiology, biochemistry and engineering in an integrated fashion with the goal of using microorganisms, cell and tissue cultures to manufacture useful products. - To gain knowledge about the major products of traditional biotechnology industry. - Acquainting with the major products of traditional biotechnology industry of food and flavor ingredients, industrial alcohol. - To gain knowledge about the processes involved in the production of antibiotics and citric acid - To impart an overview of relevance and use of microbial biofertilizers and biopesticides.